Skip to content

 • in most cases, the material must also be confidential.

-If you are looking to claim litigation privilege, you must prove that you have the right to litigation privilege.
+If you are looking to claim litigation privilege, you must prove that you have the right to it.
 As such, you should seek legal advice before using litigation privilege, to ensure that you do not open yourself up for any potential liability.

 Notably, litigation privilege does not require a lawyer to be present within the communication.
 Therefore, it can apply to documents and relevant communications shared with non-legal advisers, such as accountants.